At Home Whitening

 It is difficult to say how long the whitened color will last on teeth since it varies widely.
 In general, the lightened color will last longer if habits that caused them to stain in the first place are minimized (such as smoking and dark colored food and beverage).
 The whitening process can be repeated periodically to maintain the lighter tooth shade.

 The only likely complication may be sensitivity to hot and/or cold.
 If this occurs, whitening should be discontinued until evaluation is made at the dental office.
 Sometimes the type and strength of bleach may be changed to a more tolerated choice.

-Rarely, soft tissue may react to the whitening agent, causing a burning sensation or a blister.
+Rarely, soft tissue may react to the whitening agent, causing a burning sensation.
 If this does occur, whitening should be discontinued and an evaluation scheduled at the dental office.